 Termination is a serious step and should only be taken after exhaustive consultations between the contracting authority and the project manager.
 Before resorting to termination, the issue of warnings to the contractor or instructions to remedy should be considered.
 The grounds for termination mentioned in Article 36(2) all relate to defaults or lack of ability on the side of the contractor and speak for themselves.
-Some of those cases are also applicable to members of the administrative, management or supervisory body of the contractor and/or to persons having powers of representation, decision or control with regard to the contract, to persons jointly and severally liable with the contractor for the performance of the contract, or to subcontractors.
-Nevertheless, attention should be drawn to the fact that the contracting authority may terminate the contractor, for which it did not obtain the prior consent of the contracting authority through an addendum to the contract (Article 36(2)(f)).
+Some of those cases are also applicable to members of the administrative, management or supervisory body of the contractor and/or to persons having powers of representation, decision or control with regard to the contractor, to persons jointly and severally liable with the contractor for the performance of the contract, or to subcontractors.
+Nevertheless, attention should be drawn to the fact that the contracting authority may terminate the contract for reason of any organisational modification in the legal personality, nature, or control of the contractor, for which it did not obtain the prior consent of the contracting authority through an addendum to the contract (Article 36(2)(f)).